bartvanhoey/AbpApiConsumedByXamarin/README_Maui.md

 ## Download & setup ngrok

 With ngrok you can mirror your localhost API endpoint to a worldwide available API endpoint.
-In this way you can overcome the problem Xamarin.Forms app mixing up localhost from the API with localhost from the Xamarin.Forms app.
+In this way you can overcome the problem .NET Maui app mixing up localhost from the API with localhost from the .NET Maui app.

 ### Open a command prompt in the root of ABP Framework application and run the command below